sarvex/AQUARMOURY/Brownie/README.md

 So continuing from Step 3 of our hunt where we left off previously:

 4. Compile our target-agnostic DLL.
 But before that let's do one more thing.
 Copy the malcode which we want to execute to `Bin` directory and rename it as `payload_x64.bin` so that we can locate it while building our DLL.
 Finally, compile by executing `compile64.bat` from an x64 Developer Command Prompt.
-This will also encrypt the payload using a `Python` script before embedding it as a `RCDATA` resource in our DLL.
+This will also encrypt the payload using a `Python` script before embedding it as an `RCDATA` resource in our DLL.
 Optionally, feel free to change the passphrase used to derive the symmetric key(you really should!) [here](https://github.com/slaeryan/AQUARMOURY/blob/master/Brownie/Python/AES.py#L41)

 5. Once our DLL is built successfully(you can find it in `Bin` as `brownie_x64.dll`), we will move on to weaponizing it.
 From a Command Prompt, execute `prepdll.bat <Name of original DLL to clone>` which in our case would be `prepdll.bat DUI70`.
 On success message, we can find our weaponized evil-twin of `DUI70.dll` in `Bin` folder.
 We can further verify that `NetClone` worked as intended by inspecting PE sections too: